 \subsection{Edit-Region Generation}

 Given the input image as $X\in \mathbb{R}^{3\times H \times W }$ and text with $p$ words as $T \in \mathbb{Z}^p$, we first use a pre-trained visual transformer model, ViT-B/16 \cite{dosovitskiy2020image}, for feature extraction.
 This model is pre-trained using the DINO self-supervised learning objective \cite{caron2021emerging}.
-The features $F\in \mathbb{R}^{d \times h \times w}$ from the last layer have been shown to contain semantic segmentation of objects \cite{caron2021emerging,simeoni2021localizing}, which can serve as a prior in our problem.
+The feature $F\in \mathbb{R}^{d \times h \times w}$ from the last layer has been shown to contain semantic segmentation of objects \cite{caron2021emerging,simeoni2021localizing}, which can serve as a prior in our problem.